ppp-kohe/mvn-exec/README.md

 # mvn-exec

-This is a small utility for executing a main class in a Maven project with short command line.
+This is a small utility for executing a main class in a Maven project with a short command line.

 ## Building and installation